insidegui/WWDC/README.md

 ## iCloud Sync

-Enable the iCloud sync in preferences and your favorites, bookmarks and progress in sessions will be synced accross your Macs.
+Enable iCloud sync in preferences in order for your favorites, bookmarks and progress in sessions to be synced across your Macs.

 ## Sharing